Mellowize/mellowize/README.md

 - **User Experience:** SPA application have provided a great user experience, but they have also introduced a lot of complexity to modern web development.
 This stack aims to provide a similar user experience, but without the problems that SPA applications have introduced.
 This is achieved by using HTMX to provide a SPA like experience, while still using server side rendering to provide a fast initial load time, and to provide a great SEO experience.

 ## Stack

-- MongoDB
-- NodeJS
-- Express
-- PayloadCMS
+- PayloadCMS (Mongo, Express)
 - HTMX
+- Node
+- TSX Templating Engine

 ## Future plans